Setouchi Triennale 2025 Art Tour

 Overnight at your residence

-Ogijima, will greet you with its tranquil shores and an atmosphere of quiet contemplation.
-This island distinguishes itself by seamlessly integrating contemporary art within its pristine natural environment.
-As you wander, you’ll encounter thought-provoking installations that engage with the coastal landscape, utilizing the beaches, the harbor’s edge, and even the embrace of the surrounding sea as their canvas.
+Ogijima welcomes you with tranquil shores and contemporary art seamlessly integrated into its natural environment.
+You’ll discover thought-provoking installations that engage with the coastal landscape, using beaches, harbors, and sea as their canvas.

-Throughout your exploration, your guide will provide insightful context and enhance your appreciation of the art and the islands’ distinct character.
+Throughout your exploration, your guide will provide insightful context to enhance your appreciation of both the art and the islands’ distinct character.

 Overnight at your hotel